 The most energetic part of Tirana is the Ish-Blloku (ex-Block) neighborhood.
 Formerly the home of the Communist elites, the neighborhood is now filled with cafes, coffee shops, and cocktail bars.
 From listening to live music to visiting the rotating bar at Sky Tower, there’s something going on there pretty much every hour of the day.

 Just 45 minutes outside Tirana, Kruja (Krujë in Albanian) is a small medieval village perched at the foot of Mount Kruja.
 Its position on the hillside gives it a rustic ambiance and sweeping views of the nearby valley and the Adriatic Sea.

-In addition to its natural beauty, Kruja also has enormous historical importance in Albania.
+In addition to its natural beauty, Kruja also has enormous historical importance.
 In the 12th century, it was the capital of the first independent Albanian state.
 Later, it became the place from which Skanderbeg, Albania’s national hero, defended the country from the invading Ottomans for over 25 years.
 Kruja Castle is now the Skanderbeg Museum and features exhibits about the sieges.
 A few steps away, the excellent ethnographic museum shows how people lived in the mid-18th century, long after the Ottomans finally gained a foothold in Albania.